vipermu/ganimation/README.md

 - *virtual*: this flag activates the use of _cycle consistency loss_ during the training.

 ## Virtual Cycle Consistency Loss
-This is a new loss that I tried to improve the performance of the model.
+The aim of this new component is to minimize the noise produced by the Action Unit regression.
+This idea was extracted from [Label-Noise Robust Multi-Domain Image-to-Image Translation](https://arxiv.org/abs/1905.02185) by Kaneko et al..
+It is not proven that this new component improve the outcomes of the model but the masks seem to be darker when it is applied without lossing realism on the output images.

 ## TODOs